 Animal-loving students ages 9-11 and 12-14 can join this after school club and learn more about animal welfare.

 Preschoolers and their families are welcome to join AWS’ Humane Educators to explore the exciting world of animals with stories, playtime, crafts, songs, movement and plenty of animal time!

 Jumping for Joy pairs high school students on the autism spectrum with AWS alumni dogs for an hour of agility training.

-School groups, community groups, scout troops and others are invited to visit us for a complete tour of the Animal Welfare Society.
-Tours include some interaction with the animals, lively discussion, and a behind-the-scenes look at what goes into running a community shelter.
+School groups, community groups, scout troops and others are invited to visit AWS.
+Tours include some interaction with the animals, lively discussions, and a behind-the-scenes look at what goes into running a community adoption center.